postgis/postgis-workshops/postgis-intro/sources/en/geography.rst

   CDG  |    2.5559
   KEF  |  -21.8628

 By appending ``::geometry`` to our geography value, we convert the object to a geometry with an SRID of 4326.
 From there we can use as many geometry functions as strike our fancy.
-But, remember -- now that our object is a geometry, the coordinates will be interpretted as Cartesian coordinates, not spherical ones.
+But, remember -- now that our object is a geometry, the coordinates will be interpreted as Cartesian coordinates, not spherical ones.

 Why (Not) Use Geography